- Before the ACA was implemented, 90 percent of individual health plans didn’t provide any routine maternity benefits.

 Most of the law’s provisions were implemented at the beginning of 2014.
 Prior to that, more than half of individual plans charged higher premiums for a 40-year-old female non-smoker than for a 40-year-old male smoker.
 The practice of charging women more than men for the exact same coverage was costing women roughly $1 billion per year by 2012.

 Yet despite the higher premiums for women, 90 percent of individual health plans didn’t provide any routine maternity benefits.
 And in all but five states, being pregnant was a pre-existing condition that prevented a woman from purchasing individual health insurance at all.
-(In some states, expectant fathers were also denied coverage, due to laws that require health insurance companies to automatically cover a member’s newborn child.
+(In most states, expectant fathers were also denied coverage, due to laws that require health insurance companies to automatically cover a member’s newborn child.
 To mitigate against the risk of having to cover a newborn with complications, most individual market insurers rejected applications from expectant parents, including both mothers and fathers.)

 Obamacare’s first major improvement for women took effect in August 2012.
 For plan years beginning on or after August 1, 2012, all non-grandfathered policies were required to provide coverage for eight women-specific categories of preventive care.
 And this was in addition to the broad range of preventive services for both men and women that were added with no cost-sharing to all non-grandfathered plans in September 2010.

-Pre-existing conditions are no longer used to determine premiums or eligibility for coverage, which means that pregnant women can obtain health insurance in the individual market in every state (assuming they are applying during open enrollment or have a qualifying event that allows them to enroll).
+Pre-existing conditions are no longer used to determine premiums or eligibility for coverage, which means that pregnant women (and expectant fathers) can obtain health insurance in the individual market in every state — assuming they are applying during open enrollment or have a qualifying event that allows them to enroll.

 ACA’s protections for women face legal challenges